Best clinical strength deodorant

 Dove Clinical Protection Antiperspirant Deodorant

-What you need to know: This deodorant is specially formulated to be gentle on the skin yet is still very effective.
+What you need to know: This deodorant is specially formulated to be gentle on the skin, yet it’s still very effective.

-What you’ll love: It is alcohol-free and contains moisturizers to help skin recover from shaving irritation.
+What you’ll love: It’s alcohol-free and contains moisturizers to help skin recover from shaving irritation.

 What you should consider: Some feel it leaves behind a sticky texture that can be unpleasant.